inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ### Alternate identifiers (0-n)

-Persistent identifiers for the resource other than the ones registered as system-managed internal or external persistent identifers.
+Persistent identifiers for the resource other than the ones registered as system-managed internal or external persistent identifiers.

 This field is compatible with *11.
 Alternate Identifiers* in DataCite.